ahmtydn/isar_plus/docs/docs/faq.md

 ### Does Isar increase the size of my app?

 A little bit, yes.
-Isar will increase the download size of your app by about 1 - 1.5 MB.
-Isar Web adds only a few KB.
+Isar will increase the download size of your native app by about 1 - 1.5 MB.
+The Flutter Web bundle also needs `isar.wasm` (roughly 1 MB optimised) and the lightweight `isar.js` loader (~50 KB), so make sure you host both files next to your app shell.

 ### The docs are incorrect / there is a typo.